Species Introduction

 Q: How do I properly acclimatise Black Sailfin Balloon Mollies to my aquarium?

-Acclimatising Black Sailfin Balloon Mollies is crucial to their health.
-Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalise the temperature.
-After this, gradually introduce small amounts of tank water into the bag every 5-10 minutes for around an hour.
-This process helps them adjust to the water parameters of your tank.
-Finally, gently release the fish into the aquarium using a net to avoid introducing any transport water, which may contain harmful substances.
-Monitor them closely for signs of stress in the following days.
+Acclimatising your Black Sailfin Balloon Mollies is crucial for their health.
+Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
+After this, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes.
+Continue this process for about an hour, then gently release the fish into the tank, avoiding adding the bag water.
+This method helps them adjust to the new water chemistry and reduces the risk of shock.

 ✓ Expert Tip